Zabu-Kyaw/Zabu-kyaw/README.md

 Hi 👋 My name is Zabu Kyaw
 ==========================

-Web Developer
+Developer
 -------------

-My code journey start since 2016 and I am still willing to learn new technologies (which will never end) and apply them in real life to make our lives more comfortable.
+My code journey start since 2016 and I am still willing to learn new technologies (which will never end) and apply them in real life to make our lives better.

 * 🌍  I'm based in Yangon, Myanmar (Burma)
 * ✉️  You can contact me at [zabukyaw99.mm@gmail.com](mailto:zabukyaw99.mm@gmail.com)
-* 🤝  I'm open to collaborating on Web Application Development, Data Science
+* 🤝  I'm open to collaborating on Web Application Development, Data Science works
 * ⚡  I have many hidden talents which I don't know because they are hidden.

 ### Skills